Six-Day War: Israeli invasion

 Meanwhile, 600 Egyptian commandos stationed in the West Bank moved to attack Israeli airfields.
 Led by Jordanian intelligence scouts, they crossed the border and began infiltrating through Israeli settlements towards Ramla and Hatzor.
 They were soon detected and sought shelter in nearby fields, which the Israelis set on fire.
 Some 450 commandos were killed, and the remainder escaped to Jordan.

 From the American Colony, the paratroopers moved towards the Old City.
-Their plan was to approach it via the lightly defended Salah al-Din Street.
-However, they made a wrong turn onto the heavily defended Nablus Road.
-The Israelis ran into fierce resistance.
+Their plan was to approach it via the lightly defended Salah al-Din Street but made a wrong turn onto the heavily defended Nablus Road and ran into fierce resistance.
 Their tanks fired at point-blank range down the street, while the paratroopers mounted repeated charges.
 Despite repelling repeated Israeli charges, the Jordanians gradually gave way to Israeli firepower and momentum.
 The Israelis suffered some 30 casualties – half the original force – while the Jordanians lost 45 dead and 142 wounded.

 Meanwhile, the Israeli 71st Battalion breached barbed wire and minefields and emerged near Wadi Joz, near the base of Mount Scopus, from where the Old City could be cut off from Jericho and East Jerusalem from Ramallah.
 Israeli artillery targeted the one remaining route from Jerusalem to the West Bank, and shellfire deterred the Jordanians from counterattacking from their positions at Augusta-Victoria.
 An Israeli detachment then captured the Rockefeller Museum after a brief skirmish.

 Afterwards, the Israelis broke through to the Jerusalem-Ramallah road.
 At Tel al-Ful, the Harel Brigade fought a running battle with up to thirty Jordanian tanks.
-The Jordanians stalled the advance and destroyed a number of half-tracks, but the Israelis launched air attacks and exploited the vulnerability of the external fuel tanks mounted on the Jordanian tanks.
+The Jordanians stalled the advance and destroyed some half-tracks, but the Israelis launched air attacks and exploited the vulnerability of the external fuel tanks mounted on the Jordanian tanks.
 The Jordanians lost half their tanks, and retreated towards Jericho.
-Joining up with the 4th Brigade, the Israelis then descended through Shuafat and the site of what is now French Hill, through Jordanian defences at Mivtar, emerging at Ammunition Hill.
+Joining up with the 4th Brigade, the Israelis then descended through Shuafat and the site of what is now French Hill, through Jordanian defenses at Mivtar, emerging at Ammunition Hill.

-With Jordanian defences in Jerusalem crumbling, elements of the Jordanian 60th Brigade and an infantry battalion were sent from Jericho to reinforce Jerusalem.
+With Jordanian defenses in Jerusalem crumbling, elements of the Jordanian 60th Brigade and an infantry battalion were sent from Jericho to reinforce Jerusalem.
 Its original orders were to repel the Israelis from the Latrun corridor, but due to the worsening situation in Jerusalem, the brigade was ordered to proceed to Jerusalem's Arab suburbs and attack Mount Scopus.
 Parallel to the brigade were infantrymen from the Imam Ali Brigade, who were approaching Issawiya.
 The brigades were spotted by Israeli aircraft and decimated by rocket and cannon fire.
-Other Jordanian attempts to reinforce Jerusalem were beaten back, either by armoured ambushes or airstrikes.
+Other Jordanian attempts to reinforce Jerusalem were beaten back, either by armored ambushes or airstrikes.